ATtiny Programmer: Immediately save 2k Flash and gain complete

 require a lot of Flash memory.

-For the ATtiny85 you can save more than 1/4 of the total available Flash
+With the ATtiny85, you can save over 25% of the total available

-memory space compared to the Digispark bootloader.
-For some programs this will be essential as having only
+Flash memory space compared to the Digispark bootloader.
+This becomes

 An ATtiny programmer also allows you to change the clock frequency which can be important in low power operation.